Bourkekev/ms4-power-fitness-gym/TESTING.md

 ### Getting jQuery to work in the Django Admin
 I wanted to add JavaScript to the Django admin so I could hide the shoe or clothing sizes options depending on the category selected in the add product page.
 Following 1 article [here](https://stackoverflow.com/questions/15978719/django-admin-show-field-only-if-checkbox-is-false) and the [django docs](https://docs.djangoproject.com/en/3.1/topics/forms/media/#media-objects), showed how to load the JavaScript file, and it was loading because I could get a console.log to show on the page.
 But it would not select the element and instead was showing an `Uncaught TypeError: $ is not a function`.
 It seemed that jQuery was not loaded before my script file.
 I wanted to use jQuery because I had used it quite simply on the front-end Add Product page, and did not want to have to re-write the same in native JavaScript.
 So I finally found something that worked, this [Stack Overflow question](https://stackoverflow.com/questions/58087470/django-jquery-is-not-a-function-message) showed how to not fire your JavaScript until Django's jQuery was defined.

-## Testing

-### Testing Save info in webhook handler
-I commented out the form.submit() action in the stripe_elements javascript file and placed an order with the save info box checked, while changing some profile information.
-This breaks the normal payment process (as the form is not submitted) and the fallback relies on the webhook handler to save the information.
-Checking the payments in Stripe dashboard shows the payment still succeeded.
-Then checking the orders in the site admin shows that the order was created and the profile details updated.
-Also, by checking the site front-end user profile, it shows that the order succeeded and the details were updated.
-Finally, going to the checkout page again with the same user shows their pre-filled details has been updated too.